The 2023 traditional Associate Degree Nursing (ADN) application will open on 1/31/23 at 8:30 a.m. CST and will close at midnight on 2/7/23.

 The Influenza vaccine should be obtained as soon as possible each fall.
 Documentation must be submitted to attend clinicals.

 If any portion of the Immunization form is left incomplete, including your full name and student ID#, your application to the nursing program will be voided.

 It is highly recommended that you retain a copy of your immunization record and submit original to Nursing Department during open enrollment period.

 - What careers can I have?

-Achieve an Associate Degree in Nursing in 2 years by completing 4 semesters and 1 summer session
+Achieve an Associate Degree in Nursing in 2 years by completing 4 semesters of nursing courses after prerequisites are met.

 Your adviser will develop a plan of study to meet your personal needs.

 Check out Career Coach to learn about job openings, pay and careers.

 College tuition and fees are established by the Board of Governors and may be subject to change.

 |Tuition and Fees - 64 credit hours at $107 per credit hour (in state)||$6,848|